Subscribe to updates

 SEN Continence Service

-The report pack notes that to reduce the current unwarranted variability of level 2 services, NWL ICB is working to codesign and implement a common offer for bladder and bowel services for children and adults in every borough in north west London.
+The report noted that experiences of families were variable across North West London, and that there was a need to reduce unwarranted variation in services.
+It stated that to reduce the current unwarranted variability of level 2 services, North West London ICB was working to codesign and implement a common offer for bladder and bowel services for children and adults in every borough in north west London.

 North West London JHOSC Recommendations Tracker and Work Programme

-The committee will review the North West London JHOSC's recommendations tracker.
-The tracker provides a summary of scrutiny recommendations made during the previous two and current municipal years.
+The committee was scheduled to review the North West London JHOSC's recommendations tracker and work programme.
+The recommendations tracker provides a summary of scrutiny recommendations made during the previous two and current municipal years, and tracks decisions made by NHS colleagues and gives the committee oversight over implementation progress.
+The work programme outlines the decisions and health policy areas the committee plans to review during the municipal year.

 Attendees